 Presence and Attention

 Silence is not absence.
 It is presence without noise.
-Applied to eating, Silence means mindful consumption — attention to the food, to the body, to the experience of eating without the overlay of distraction.
+Applied to eating, Silence means mindful consumption: attention to the food, to the body, to the experience of eating without the overlay of distraction.

 Silence eating means no screens at meals.
 No reading.
 No conversations about work or conflict.
 Possibly no conversation at all, as in the monastic refectory where one monk reads while others eat in silence.
 The silence removes the distraction that prevents awareness of what and how much is being consumed.

-The Zen practice of oryoki — the formal eating meditation — represents Silence at its most rigorous.
+The Zen practice of oryoki, the formal eating meditation, represents Silence at its most rigorous.
 Each movement prescribed.
 Each bite counted.
 Attention total.
 The meal becomes meditation, and meditation digests differently than distracted eating.

 Silence also reveals internal noise.
 When external noise stops, the chatter of the mind becomes audible.
 This is useful.
 What are you thinking while you eat?
-What anxieties accompany your meals?
+What anxieties accompany the meals?
 What internal commentary runs while you chew?
 Silence makes this visible so it can be examined.

 The Silence principle: Attention transforms consumption.
 Remove distraction.
 Notice what arises in the quiet.